SBA 7(a) Loans: Allowed Uses of SBA Loan Proceeds

 Allowed Uses of SBA Loan Proceeds & Borrower Requirements

-How the proceeds of an SBA 7a loan can be used is pretty clear cut and well-documented by the SBA.
+How the proceeds of an SBA 7a loan can be used is generally clear cut and well-documented by the SBA.

 Borrowers may use 7a loans to establish a new business or to assist in the operation, acquisition, or expansion of an existing business.